ProemArchitects/ProemArchitects.github.io/practice/philosophy.md

 ## Nasrin Samavi

 	Architect, Cultural Planner
+	BArch Tehran University

-BArch from Tehran University, has large experience in Museum content development working with the team since 2016.
+Working with Proem Architects since 2016, Nasrin has extensive experience in Museum content development.
 She was project director for Iran Mall projects, the hotel, Art gallery and Auction house and project architect for Mashhad Mall retail galleries, hotel and SPA.
-Recently she was responsible for the program design at the Abu Dhabi Natural History Museum outdoor.
+Nasrin has also been responsible for program design within Aby Dhabi Natural History Museum outdoor spaces and is currently coordinating large urban planning and landscaping projects.

+## Yara

+	Architect

 ## Basma Shishtar